Production Manager Services

 New York Regulatory Expertise

-Production managers fluent in MOME permitting, NYPD coordination for street closures, IATSE union agreements, FAA/NYPD dual drone permits, and NYC Landmarks Preservation Commission protocols.
+Production managers fluent in MOME permitting, NYPD planning for street closures, IATSE union agreements, FAA/NYPD dual drone permits, and NYC Landmarks Preservation Commission protocols.

 02.